-Porter’s Paints now has nine stores in Sydney, Melbourne and Brisbane and our paint and wallpaper is sold in over 100 speciality paint and decorating stores across Australia.
+Porter’s Paints now has seven stores in Sydney, Melbourne and Brisbane and our paint and wallpaper is sold in hundreds of hardware, speciality paint and decorating stores across Australia.

-We also proudly export our products to distributors in New Zealand, Asia, USA and the United Kingdom.
+We also proudly export our products to distributors in New Zealand, Asia, USA, Europe and the United Kingdom.

 Fred Porter’s Diaries

-Everything we do is designed to minimise our impact on the environment, from low VOC paints to ethical sourcing of our timber flooring:
+Everything we do is designed to minimise our impact on the environment, from low VOC paints to ethical sourcing:

 - The Volatile Organic Compounds (VOCs) that are found in paint solvents contribute to atmospheric pollution and the degradation of the ozone layer.
-All our paints are formulated and manufactured with user health and the environment in mind, and we have a range of paint options that are classified by APAS (Australian Paint Approval Scheme) as Low VOC.
-We also have a number of paint finishes that are Zero VOC (Interno, Lime Wash, Milk Paint and Boncote).
+All our paints are formulated and manufactured with user health and the environment in mind, and we have a range of paint options that are classified by APAS (Australian Paint Approval Scheme) as Very Low VOC (<5g/L) and Low VOC (5-49g/L).

 - Porter’s Paints are founding participants in PaintBack®, a national waste paint collection and treatment scheme for left over paints and packaging.